grzegorz914/homebridge-tasmota-control/README.md

 ## About The Plugin

 * Plugin work with Tasmota v6.0.0 and abowe.
-* Precompiled firmware for control MiElHVAC are in `firmware` folder.
+* Precompiled ESP firmware for `MiElHVAC` are in `firmware` folder.
-* If You want firmware for specific ESP device let me know i will prepare it.
+* If You need firmware for specific `ESP` device do to [Firmware for MiElHVAC](https://github.com/grzegorz914/homebridge-tasmota-control/issues/18) and meke request.

 * Supported relay devices:
   * Light - `Power ON/OFF`, `Dimmer`, `Color Temperature`, `Hue`, `Saturation`